maxlinde/baymedr/README.md

-Usage of the functions for equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority designs (`super_bf()`), results in S4 objects of classes ‘baymedrEquivalence’, ‘baymedrNonInferiority’, and ‘baymedrSuperiority’, respectively.
+Usage of the functions for equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority designs (`super_bf()`), results in S4 objects of classes `baymedrEquivalence`, `baymedrNonInferiority`, and `baymedrSuperiority`, respectively.
 Summary information are shown in the console by printing the created S4 object.
 To extract the Bayes factor from one of the three S4 objects, use the function `get_bf()`.

-The Bayes factors resulting from `super_bf()` and `infer_bf()` quantify evidence in favour of the alternative hypothesis (i.e., superiority and non-inferiority, respectively), which is indicated by BF10.
+The Bayes factors resulting from `super_bf()` and `infer_bf()` quantify evidence in favour of the alternative hypothesis (i.e., superiority and non-inferiority, respectively), which is indicated by BF01.
 In contrast, the Bayes factor resulting from `equiv_bf()` quantifies evidence in favour of the null hypothesis (i.e., equivalence), indicated by BF01.
 In case the evidence for the other hypothesis is desired, the user can take